hashicorp/consul/website/source/docs/commands/rtt.html.markdown

   coordinates.
 By default, the two nodes are assumed to be nodes in the local datacenter and the LAN coordinates are used.
 If the -wan option is given, then the WAN coordinates are used, and the node names must be suffixed by a period and the datacenter (eg. "myserver.dc1").
+It is not possible to measure between LAN coordinates and WAN coordinates, so both nodes must be in the same pool.

 * `-http-addr` - Address to the HTTP server of the agent you want to contact to send this command.
 If this isn't specified, the command will contact